ufal/npfl114/tasks/mnist_competition.md

 The
 [mnist_competition.py](https://github.com/ufal/npfl114/tree/master/labs/04/mnist_competition.py)
-template loads data from `mnist-gan` directory and in the end saves the test labels in the required format.
+template loads data from `mnist-gan` directory and in the end saves the test labels in the required format (each label on a separate line).

-To submit the uppercased test set in ReCodEx, use the supplied [mnist_competition_recodex.py](https://github.com/ufal/npfl114/tree/master/labs/04/mnist_competition_recodex.py) script.
+To submit the test set labels in ReCodEx, use the supplied [mnist_competition_recodex.py](https://github.com/ufal/npfl114/tree/master/labs/04/mnist_competition_recodex.py) script.
 You need to provide at least two arguments -- the first is the path to the test set labels and all other arguments are paths to the sources used